-In addition to the SWIM Act of 1987, the following Florida statutes and rules support and complement the SWIM program:
+In addition to the SWIM Act of 1987, the following Florida Statutes and administrative codes support and complement the SWIM program:

-- Chapter 259, F.S.: Florida Forever Act - Chapter 375, F.S.: Land Acquisition Trust Fund - Section 403.067(7)(a)4, F.S.: Total Maximum Daily Loads (TMDLs) - Section 373.042, F.S.: Minimum Flows and Minimum Water Levels - Chapter 62-43, Florida Administrative Code (F.A.C.): Surface Water Improvement and Management Act - Chapter 62-302, F.A.C.: Surface Water Quality Standards - Chapter 62-303, F.A.C.: Identification of Impaired Surface Waters; and - Chapter 62-304, F.A.C.: TMDLs
+- Chapter 259, F.S.: Florida Forever Act: Land Acquisitions and Capital Improvements for Conservation or Recreation - Chapter 375, F.S.: Land Acquisition Trust Fund - Section 403.067(7)(A)4, F.S.: Total Maximum Daily Loads (TMDLs) - Section 373.042, F.S.: Minimum Flows and Minimum Water Levels - Chapter 62-43, Florida Administrative Code (F.A.C.): Surface Water Improvement and Management Act - Chapter 62-302, F.A.C.: Surface Water Quality Standards - Chapter 62-303, F.A.C.: Identification of Impaired Surface Waters - Chapter 62-304, F.A.C.: TMDLs

 For the purposes of SWIM, watersheds are the hydrological, ecological, and geographical units for planning and managing restoration efforts along Florida's Gulf Coast.
-Watershed management requires coordination of complementary programs among jurisdictions, agencies, and stakeholders, including local, state, and federal governments, nongovernmental organizations, and private citizens.
+Successful watershed management requires coordination and implementation of complementary programs and projects with jurisdictions, agencies, and other stakeholders across the watershed.
+Among these are local, state, and federal agencies;